KalebYigezu/Kadey/README.md

-A Two Player Dice Game.
+A multi-player dice tossing game with well-designed GUI.